technomancy/leiningen/CONTRIBUTING.md

 Please report issues on the
 [GitHub issue tracker](https://github.com/technomancy/leiningen/issues)
 or the mailing list.
-Personal email addresses are inappropriate for bug reports.
+Sending bug reports to personal email addresses is inappropriate.
 Simpler issues appropriate for first-time contributors looking to help out are tagged "newbie".

 Patches are preferred as patches from `git format-patch` on the mailing list or as GitHub pull requests.
 Please use topic branches